stubbiali/tasmania/README.md

 **Note:** both Tasmania and GridTools4Py repositories are *private*, so you should be granted access to clone them and accomplish all the actions listed below.

-Running Tasmania
+## Running Tasmania
---

-Using a virtual environment
+### Using a virtual environment
---

-The `bootstrap_venv.sh` bash script automates the creation of a suitable virtual environment for Tasmania.
-The procedure harnesses [virtualenv](https://virtualenv.pypa.io/en/latest/) and can be customized by means of the bash variables defined in the upper section of the script.
+The `bootstrap_venv.sh` bash script automates the creation of an isolated Python environment for Tasmania.
+The [virtualenv](https://virtualenv.pypa.io/en/latest/) package is used.
+The procedure can be customized by means of the bash variables defined in the upper section of the script.

-Using a Docker container on a local machine
+### Using a Docker container on a local machine
---

 Additionally, we provide two [Docker](https://www.docker.com/) images to run a containerized version of Tasmania.
 The two images are based on `ubuntu:18.04` and `nvidia/cuda:latest`.
 Please note that the former image does not contain the CUDA toolkit, so it only supports the CPU-based backend of GridTools4Py.
 To create a local instance of the images (named `tasmania:cpu` and `tasmania:gpu`, respectively), from the root directory of the repository issue